Fredericksburg, Stafford, and Spotsylvania Catholic Charity programs.

 Automobiles and cars may be available across the city of Fredericksburg and counties of Stafford and Spotsylvania Virginia.
 This program is very limited in nature.
 A person who needs a used car must be referred to the Catholic Charity organization.
 For example, they will need a letter from a reliable source, which can include a social worker, priest, or a minister.
 The letter will need to be specific to that person, and will need to clearly outline their needs and situation.
 It needs to be clear on what a car can do for them.

 If someone is approved, only one automobile will be given at any one time to any family.
 The goal of this transportation program is to help a low income family in their particular time of need, which should be specified in the letter.
+There may be other forms of suport given too, in addition to free used cars.
 While in most cases the car is free, beneficiaries of the program need to have a valid Virginia driver’s license and they also need to be able to purchase insurance and a license plate on their own.

 The central and northern Catholic Charities' Jobs Ministry is known as Christians Are Networking (CAN).
 This is a faith based ministry that can help people who are who are in a career transition, and the program can help people find a job or gain new skills.